sheldonsebastian/Military-Expenditure/README.md

 We will compare Military Expenditure and GDP from 2014 to 2018 for the following 10 countries:

-1. China:
+a.
+China:

 ![](images/fig1.png)

 China's GDP and military expenditure follow a very closely related pattern and there is an increasing trend for GDP and Military Expenditure.

-2. France
+b.
+France

 ![](images/fig2.png)

 France's GDP and military expenditure too follow a closely related pattern.
 There is a drop in GDP and military expenditure from 2014 to 2015 but then we observe an increasing trend from 2015 onwards.

-3. Germany
+c.
+Germany

 ![](images/fig3.png)

 Germany's GDP and military expenditure also follow a closely related pattern.
 There is a drop in GDP and military expenditure from 2014 to 2015 but then we observe an increasing trend from 2015 onwards.

-4. Israel
+d.
+Israel

 ![](images/fig4.png)

 For Israel we notice that in the year 2016, its military expenditure decreased, but its GDP increased.

-5. Italy
+e.
+Italy

 ![](images/fig5.png)

 For Italy, we notice that the GDP and Military Expenditure was lowest in the year 2015, a possible reason for this could be the Great Recession which caused Italy's debt to be at all time high.

-6. Russian Federation
+f.
+Russian Federation

 ![](images/fig6.png)

 For Russian Federation we notice that the GDP and Military Expenditure is steadily decreasing, this could be due to the Russian Financial Crisis.

-7. Saudi Arabia
+g.
+Saudi Arabia

 ![](images/fig7.png)

 For Saudi Arabia in the year 2015, its Military Expenditure was very high, a possible reason could be that Saudi Arabia was in a War with its neighboring country Yemen in this period.

-8. South Korea
+h.
+South Korea

 ![](images/fig8.png)

 South Korea's GDP and Military Expenditure are closely related and have an increasing trend.

-9. United Kingdom
+i.
+United Kingdom

 ![](images/fig9.png)

 United Kingdom's GDP and Military Expenditure are closely related and have an decreasing trend.

-10. United States
+j.
+United States

 ![](images/fig10.png)